How to Make a Quiz that Generates Leads and Sales: A Comprehensive Guide

 Generating more leads has never been so easy!

-How to Drive Traffic to Your Quiz
+How to Make a Quiz and Drive Traffic to it

 You’re probably thinking, “Sure, but doesn’t Neil Patel already have a huge audience?
 It must be easy for him to generate leads!”

 But even if your business is new and unknown, quizzes can be a great way to capture leads and create more sales.